 At a time when India-Pakistani normalisation, Hindu-Muslim harmonisation, and social justice for Dalits and other marginalised people have become more pressing than ever, there is surely much that we can learn from Tilak’s life and legacy.

 (The author, who was an aide to India’s former Prime Minister Atal Bihari Vajapyee, is currently chairman of the Observer Research Foundation Mumbai.
-This article is based on his forthcoming book ‘100 Years of Tilak-Jinnah Pact’.)
+This article is based on his book ‘100 Years of Tilak-Jinnah Pact’.)

 Subscribe To Our Daily Newsletter And Get News Delivered Straight To Your Inbox.